vuex-asr/vuex-asr/docs/learn-by-example/actions.md

   ...
 ```
 The component now has state item `message` and method `setMessage` available:
-(note that the component below is still the same component we used in the mutations example..)
+(note that the component below is still the same component we used in the mutations example)

 ```vue{5}
 // src/components/ExampleMessageWithEventHandler.vue